GRAfT 2.0. A Multimodal Prospective Approach to Define the Mechanisms and Clinical Features of Acute and Chronic Rejection in Lung Transplantation

 Description

 Study Description: Our hypothesis is that lung transplant recipients with donor-specific antibodies (DSA) who develop AMR (DSA+/AMR+) exhibit distinct molecular mechanisms compared to DSA+/AMR- and DSA-recipients.
-This study will recruit lung transplant patients to the NIH Clinical Center to investigate these differences.
+This study will recruit patients with progressive lung disease or who are being evaluated or have received a lung transplant to the NIH Clinical Center to investigate these differences.
 Participants will undergo blood draws, bronchoscopy with bronchoalveolar lavage, imaging and other diagnostic testing.
-After the initial visit, participants will continue routine care in their transplant programs with multiple planned NIH follow-up visits for blood draw and…
+After the initial visit, participants will continue routine care in their trans…